Welcome to Class 3

 MathsRegular times tables practice will help children within their Maths lessons.
 These can be practiced on Times Table Rock stars, which all children have to access to through their own personal log in.

 In Class 3, children should know the 2, 5 and 10 times tables confidently.
-This term, we will be learning the 3, 4 and 8 times tables, which your child should practice to become confident.
+This term, we will be securing the 3, 4 and 8 times tables, which your child should practice to become confident.
 Once these are secure, please support your child in learning the rest of the times tables, as this will help them when it comes to the statutory times tables test at the end of Year 4.

 Spanish